JANGSOONMYUN/image_generater_using_openai_api/README.md

-# Tarot Card Image Generator
+# Image Generator

-This project generates tarot card images based on given instructions using OpenAI's GPT-4 and DALL-E models.
+This project generates card images based on given instructions using OpenAI's GPT-4 and DALL-E models.
 The process involves three main steps:

-1. **Analyze the Input Target**: Interpret the input tarot card name.
+1. **Analyze the Input Target**: Interpret the input card name.
 2. **Generate a Prompt for DALL-E**: Create a detailed prompt for generating an image using DALL-E.
 3. **Create an Image Using DALL-E**: Use the generated prompt to create and save an image.